-A Hybrid Question Answering System based on Information Retrieval and Answer Validation
+Question Answering System for QA4MRE@CLEF 2012

-Partha Pakray1, Pinaki Bhaskar1, Somnath Banerjee1, Bidhan Chandra Pal1, Sivaji Bandyopadhyay1, Alexander Gelbukh2
+Pinaki Bhaskar, Partha Pakray, Somnath Banerjee, Samadrita Banerjee, Sivaji Bandyopadhyay, and Alexander Gelbukh

-Department of Computer Science and Engineering1, Jadavpur University, Kolkata - 700032, India1

-Center for Computing Research2, National Polytechnic Institute, Mexico City, Mexico2
+Department of Computer Science and Engineering, Jadavpur University, Kolkata - 700032, India School of Cognitive Science, Jadavpur University, Kolkata - 700032, India Center for Computing Research, National Polytechnic Institute, Mexico City, Mexico {pinaki.bhaskar, parthapakray, s.banerjee1980, samadrita.banerjee}@gmail.com, sivaji\cse\ju@yahoo.com, gelbukh@gelbukh.com

-{parthapakray, pinaki.bhaskar, s.banerjee1980, bidhan.cstbesus}@gmail.com1, sivaji_cse_ju@yahoo.com1, gelbukh@gelbukh.com2

 Abstract.
-The article presents the experiments carried out as part of the participation in the main task of QA4MRE@CLEF 2011.
-We have submitted total five unique runs in the main task: two runs from systems based on Answer Validation (AV) machine reading techniques, one run from systems based on Question Answering (QA) techniques while the last two runs are hybrid systems where the decision is taken based on the outputs from the AV and QA based systems.
-In the AV system, we first combine the question and each answer option to form the Hypothesis (H).
+The article presents the experiments carried out as part of the participation in the main task of QA4MRE@CLEF 2012.
+In the developed system, we first combine the question and each answer option to form the Hypothesis (H).
 Stop words are removed from each H and query words are identified to retrieve the most relevant sentences from the associated document using Lucene.
-Relevant sentences are retrieved from the associated document based on the TF-IDF of the matching query words along with n-gram overlap of the sentence with the H. Each retrieved sentence defines the Text T. Each T-H pair is assigned a ranking score in the AV system that works on textual entailment principle.
-The answer option for which the T-H pair gets the maximum score is selected as the possible answer.
-The two unique runs differ in the way in which the relevant sentences are retrieved from the associated document.
-The second system is based on Question Answering (QA) technique.
-Each question along with each answer option generates the possible answer patterns.
-Each sentence in the associated document is assigned an inference score with respect to each answer pattern.
-The sentence that receives the highest inference score corresponding to the answer patterns is identified as the relevant sentence in the document and the corresponding answer option is selected as the answer to the given question.
+Relevant sentences are retrieved from the associated document based on the TF-IDF of the matching query words along with n-gram overlap of the sentence with the H. Each retrieved sentence defines the Text T. Each T-H pair is assigned a ranking score that works on textual entailment principle.
+A validate weight is automatically assigned to each answer options based on their ranking.
+A parallel procedure also generates the possible answer patterns from given questions and answer options.
+Each sentence in the associated document is assigned an inference score with respect to each answer option.
+Evaluated inference score for each answer option is multiplied by the validate weight based on their ranking.
+The answer option that receives the highest selection score is identified as the most relevant option and selected as the answer to the given question.